 Our walk will take us now to the busy Food Market of San Lorenzo (open until 2.00 pm only) .
 It is an integral part of local life, a great place to find bargains or just browse around the wide variety of stalls: it’s where the real Florentines do their food shopping!

-We will explain how we cook the world-known Florentine T-bone steak , so appreciated for its juicy taste and tenderness and …….thickness!
+We will explain how to cook the world-known Florentine T-bone steak, so appreciated for its juicy taste and tenderness and...thickness!